4di03/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+**insecure.ts** exposes a GET endpoint to fetch user data; however, the username paremeter accepts mongodb query parameters , which may allow attackers to execute mongodb queries to expose user data without actually knowing the usernames.
+This is an information disclosure vulernabilty as it allows attackers to expose private information without having proper credentials

 2. Briefly explain how a malicious attacker can exploit them.

+An attacker might input a mongo query such as {$ne : ''} in to the query parameter as done in the above request in order to find any user with a non-empty username, allowing them to see private account information of an account which they have no ownership of.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?

+**secure.ts** prevents the attacker from injecting mongodb queries into the username parameter by first checking that the input has type string and then it replaces non alphanumeric characters with empty strings.
+This prevents attackers from injecting queries that relay on brackets, colons, or other special characters into the query, only allowing them to view a users information if they know the username.